-Punjabi Culture - Traditions and Heritage of Punjab
+Punjabi Culture - Traditions and Cultural Diversity of Punjab

 Unique, colourful and extravagant, these are the attributes of the heartland of India, Punjab.
 Popular and distinguished across the globe, the culture of Punjab is indeed overwhelming.
 The delicious Punjabi food appeases your taste buds like never before.
 Colourful fancy clothes and Bhangra attract you like nothing else.
 When you visit Punjab, you can experience hospitable and heartwarming vibes.
 Punjabis are known to be very helpful, welcoming and proud people.
 They welcome everyone with open hearts (and of course a glass of Lassi and typical Punjabi food).
 They celebrate their festivals with great zeal and zest, with great food, music, dances and revelry.
 The beauty of Punjab is as magical as it becomes.